freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 another for the mode switching trampoline and other required system tables, such as GDT/IDT/TSS, which must be mapped always.
-Significant change was required for the locore code, of which the page table creation part was completely rewritten in C (form assembly), improving readability.
+Significant change was required for the locore code, of which the page table creation part was completely rewritten in C (from assembly), improving readability.

 Because user address space is no longer shared with the kernel,